jahneff/CPP-circle-splitter/README.md

 # circle_splitter
 From r/dailyprogrammer, a challenge to find the smallest circle around half the possible points.

-**Example run:** <br />
-Input is a number n of points followed by 10 x-y coordinate pairs.
+Input is a number n of points followed by 10 x-y coordinate pairs. <br />
-Output is the midpoint and radius of the smallest circle to encompass exactly n/2 points
+Output is the midpoint and radius of the smallest circle to encompass exactly n/2 points <br /> <br /> **Example run:** <br />
 Input: <br />
 10 <br />
 0.967, 0.8854 <br />